billybrewster/blog/content/posts/arcticspine2025.md

 Then it was time for dinner and catching up with some old faces and meeting some new ones.
 It was great to see Joe, Barclay, Caroline and Alex who were all returning from last year.

-I was bunked with Barclay, Les, Kiera and Rianne (before she decided Les snoring was too much and left for another room).
+I was bunked with Barclay, Les, Kiera and Rianne (before she decided Les snoring was too much and departed for another room).
 Barclay did the race last year but sadly retired just after hut 1 with frostbite.
 We’d spent quite a bit of time in the intervening year conversing and swapping race strategies and lessons learned.

 Les is a larger than life character, the life and soul of the party.
 He has a wealth of experience from serving in the army where he was blown up and lost the sight in one eye, and lots of high-level mountaineering including scaling Everest at the third attempt and saving a woman’s life on his first, sacrificing his own attempt.